Stencyl/stencylpedia/block-reference/scene/regions.md

 ![create-circular-region](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/1%20-%20Regions/create-circular-region.png)

 Creates a circular region with the given location and size.
-Assign to a Region attribute to refer to it in the future.
+Assign to a Region attribute (using the "Last Created Region" selection) to refer to it in the future.

 ```
 createCircularRegion([NUMBER], [NUMBER], [NUMBER]);